eclipse-cyclonedds/cyclonedds/README.md

     $ conan install ..

 in the build directory prior to running cmake.
-This will automatically download and/or build cunit (and, at the moment, openssl).
+For Windows, depending on the generator, you might also need to add switches to select the architecture and build type, e.g., ``conan install -s arch=x86_64 -s build_type=Debug ..`` This will automatically download and/or build CUnit (and, at the moment, OpenSSL).

 ## Documentation

-The Eclipse Cyclone DDS documentation is still rather limited, and at the moment only available in the sources (in the form of restructured text files in ``src/docs`` and Doxygen comments in the header files), or as a [PDF](https://raw.githubusercontent.com/eclipse-cyclonedds/cyclonedds/assets/pdf/CycloneDDS-0.1.0.pdf).
-The intent is to automate the process of building the documentations and have them available in more convenient formats and in the usual locations.
+The documentation is still rather limited, and at the moment only available in the sources (in the form of restructured text files in ``src/docs`` and Doxygen comments in the header files), or as a [PDF](https://raw.githubusercontent.com/eclipse-cyclonedds/cyclonedds/assets/pdf/CycloneDDS-0.1.0.pdf).
+The intent is to automate the process of building the documentation and have them available in more convenient formats and in the usual locations.

 ## Performance

 Median small message throughput measured using the Throughput example between two Intel(R) Xeon(R) CPU E3-1270 V2 @ 3.50GHz (that's 2012 hardware ...) running Linux 3.8.13-rt14.20.el6rt.x86_64,
-connected via a quiet GbE and when using gcc-6.2.0 for a defuault (i.e., "RelWithDebInfo") build is:
+connected via a quiet GbE and when using gcc-6.2.0 for a default (i.e., "RelWithDebInfo") build is:

 <img src="https://raw.githubusercontent.com/eclipse-cyclonedds/cyclonedds/assets/performance/throughput-polling.png" alt="Throughput" height="400">